 Please bring field-ready clothing and footwear.
 Waders or hip boots are required for surveying ponds, and waders are strongly recommended.
-A headlamp and an LED hand-held flashlight is strongly recommended for the night survey.
+Binoculars and an LED hand-held flashlight is strongly recommended for the night survey to conduct protocol surveys.
+A head lamp is also recommended.
 A complete list of required and recommended equipment is below.
 Participants will also be required to sign the waiver below in order to participate in the field sessions.

 Food and Beverages

 Breakfast and lunch will be provided in the classroom session.
 We will do our best to accommodate special dietary needs if registrants notify us in advance.
 Please note that the classroom and field sessions are in rural locations with few restaurants and no stores nearby.

 Please register by April 10th, using the secure form below.
 You do not need to have a PayPal account - simply enter your credit card information.
 We apologize that we are not able to hold spots until payment is received – we have consistently had trouble in the past receiving payment when spots were reserved before they were paid for.
 Please contact us with any questions.

 Once the workshop is at capacity, you can add yourself to the waitlist.
 We are often able to add people from the waitlist.
 Please provide your most reliable contact information - cell phone, most-checked email, etc.

 The Elkhorn Slough Coastal Training Program is offering the same workshop, at the same price, on May 21.
 For more information on these workshops see the following link